lethalbit/Nox/README.md

 If you are building Nox for inclusion in a distributions package system then ensure to set `DESTDIR` prior to running meson install.

 There is also a `bugreport_url` configuration option that is set to this repositories issues tracker by default, it is recommended to change it to your distributions bug tracking page.

+## Configuring and Building for Windows

+TODO - Figure out that mess

 ## Contributing